mentix02/Frontier/README.md

+# Frontier

+A React template using Typescript made with Redux, react-router-dom, and Material UI.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).